-After Scheduling Surgery

-- □ Watch TAR video and discuss with care team. - □ Make sure you have someone who can drive you home and support you for at least four days after surgery. - □ Make sure you have someone who can drive you to follow-up appointments for four to six weeks after surgery. - Discuss pain management plan during your stay and once you leave the hospital/surgical area. - □ Stop drinking alcohol and using smoking/tobacco products.

-For patients who are currently prescribed a long-acting glucagon-like peptide-1 receptor agonist medication (see page 7 for full list), schedule when you should pause use of this medication:

-- Daily dose pause use day of procedure only - □ Weekly dose pause use 2 weeks prior to procedure

-2 - 7 Days Before Surgery

-- □ Confirm care partner is available during and after surgery. - □ Plan meals for when you return home after surgery.
-Purchase foods and drinks that will prevent dehydration. - □ Pick up two 12oz. bottles of: - Gatorade if you are not a diabetic (no red or purple) - Gatorade Zero if you are a diabetic (no red or purple) - □ Pick up your skin prep wash and incentive spirometer from pre-admission testing. - □ Finalize preparing your home for when you return after surgery. - □ Stop blood thinning medications as directed by your prescribing physician or cardiologist. - □ Stop shaving around surgery site three days prior to surgery.
+Afte r Scheduling Surgery Complete assigned Joint Education Class.
+Make sure you have someone who can drive you home and support you for at least four days after surgery.
+Make sure you have someone who can drive you to follow-up appointments for four to six weeks after surgery.
+Discuss pain management plan during your stay and once you leave the hospital/surgical area.
+Stop drinking alcohol and using smoking/tobacco products. patients who are currently prescribed a long-acting glucagon-like peptide-1 receptor agonist lication (see page 7 for full list), schedule when you should pause use of this medication: Daily dose - pause use day of procedure only Weekly dose - pause use 2 weeks prior to procedure 2 - 7 7 Days Before Surgery Confirm care partner is available during and after surgery.
+Plan meals for when you return home after surgery.
+Purchase foods and drinks that will prevent dehydration.
+Pick up two 12oz. bottles of: - Gatorade if you are not a diabetic (no red or purple) - Gatorade Zero if you are a diabetic (no red or purple) Pick up your skin prep wash and incentive spirometer from pre-admission testing.
+Finalize preparing your home for when you return after surgery.
+Stop blood thinning medications as directed by your prescribing physician or cardiologist.
+Stop shaving around surgery site three days prior to surgery.
+Before Surgery Take one shower using the prescribed CLIC treatment in the evening (See page 10 for instructions.)
+Take one shower using the prescribed CHG treatment in the evening.
+(See page 10 for instructions.)
+Drink one 12oz.
+Gatorade (non-diabetic) or Gatorade Zero (diabetic) at bedtime.
+Take Tylenol 1000mg before bedtime.
+Take your home medications as directed by your pre-admission testing instructions.
+Take your nome medications as directed by your pre-admission testing instructions.
+Prep paring for Same-Day or Overnight Hospital Stay ease bring with you: Clothing such as loose pajamas, short nightgowns, short robes, loose shorts, boxer shorts, t-shirts, under garments, and/or jogging suits.
+No jeans or leggings.
+Shoes with a back and non-skid soles so they will not slide off your feet.
+Personal hygiene toiletries (toothbrush, toothpaste, denture cleansers, deodorant, comb/brush).
+Eyeglasses, contact lenses, denture cases, hearing aid, and batteries.
+CPAP machine and tubing.
+Cell phone, magazines, newspapers.
+This handbook.
+Dlas as leave at home.
+Plea se leave at home: Jewelry, credit cards, check book, and large sums of cash at home.
+If you are planning to have prescriptions filled at the hospital pharmacy, please have payment information readily available.

-Day Before Surgery

-- □ Take one shower using the prescribed CHG treatment in the evening.
-(See page 10 for instructions.) - Drink one 12oz.
-Gatorade (non-diabetic) or Gatorade Zero (diabetic) at bedtime. - □ Take Tylenol 1000mg before bedtime. - □ Take your home medications as directed by your pre-admission testing instructions.

-Preparing for Same-Day or Overnight Hospital Stay

-Please bring with you:

-- □ Clothing such as loose pajamas, short nightgowns, short robes, loose shorts, boxer shorts, t-shirts, under garments, and/or jogging suits.
-No jeans or leggings. - □ Shoes with a back and non-skid soles so they will not slide off your feet. - Personal hygiene toiletries (toothbrush, toothpaste, denture cleansers, deodorant, comb/brush). - □ Eyeglasses, contact lenses, denture cases, hearing aid, and batteries. - □ CPAP machine and tubing. - □ Cell phone, magazines, newspapers. - □ This handbook.

-Please leave at home:

-- □ Jewelry, credit cards, check book, and large sums of cash at home. - □ If you are planning to have prescriptions filled at the hospital pharmacy, please have payment information readily available.